arctanxarc/MC-LLaVA/README.md

     `cd eval; python eval_w_som.py`
 (For details on the script parameters, see the .py file.)

+## Dataset& Trained Weight

-## Dataset (Currently does not include the concept of objects.)
+(Currently does not include the concept of objects.
+Will be updated as soon as possible.)

 ### Download

-The multi-concept personalized dataset proposed in our paper can be downloaded [here](https://drive.google.com/file/d/1088_EQXaURmpNcc0SLPVX3glmKZ4HBDQ/view?usp=sharing).
+The multi-concept personalized dataset proposed in our paper and a part of trained weight can be downloaded [here](https://drive.google.com/file/d/1088_EQXaURmpNcc0SLPVX3glmKZ4HBDQ/view?usp=sharing).

 ### Introduction